timou0911/Ethernaut-Writeup/24. Puzzle Wallet ★★★★☆/README.md

 ## Level Target

-1. Hijack this wallet to become the admin of the proxy.
+1. Become the admin of `PuzzleProxy`.

 ## Breakdown & Analysis